aniskoubaa/udemy_face_recognition/README.md

 ## Requirements

+First, make sure to use Python 3.7, which is the version used to develop the code.
+Although it can work with other Python version, I do not give any guarantees to face issues.

 You can find the list of requirements in the following files:

 - `requirements_face.txt`: A pip requirements file that includes all the necessary dependencies.